First DUI Offense in Connecticut

 Any expert in Connecticut DWI / DUI law would agree that the most common defense strategy used to resolve a Stamford or Greenwich CGS 14-227a DWI / DUI charge is to get your client admitted into Connecticut’s Alcohol Education Program.
 This is a DUI / DWI first-time offender’s program unique to Connecticut.
 It is a privilege, however–not an automatic right—so it’s recommended you hire a top Greenwich or Stamford DUI lawyer to first, assist you in preparing your Alcohol Education program application, and second, argue your application at the hearing where you could be met with strong resistance from both the prosecutors and any victims of your Connecticut drunk driving arrest.

-So if you have been arrested for a CGS 14-227a DUI / DWI in Stamford, Greenwich, New Canaan, Norwalk, New Canaan, Wilton, Westport, Fairfield, Darien, or any other Connecticut town or city, and are interested in learning more about this first time offender’s program, you should call a top Stamford and Greenwich DUI / DWI criminal lawyer to ensure you have the best chances of getting the Alcohol Education First Time Offenders Program which, if successfully completed, will result in the complete dismissal and erasure of your DWI / DUI charges.
+So if you have been arrested for a DUI in a Connecticut town or city, and are interested in learning more about the available first time offender’s programs, you should call a top Connecticut first time DUI attorney to ensure you have the best chances of getting the Alcohol Education First Time Offenders Program which, if successfully completed, will result in the complete dismissal and erasure of your DWI / DUI charges.

 The Basics – What Is the Alcohol Education Program?